AnmolHarshana/test/README.md

 	- local variables that die inside a function can also be safely discarded from writing in this table
 	- every function can have a table of this sort
+	- the size row is generally for arrays

 |		| function 		|	var1	|	var2	|	var3	|	var4	|	var5	|	var6	|
 |	---	|	---			|	---		|	---		|	---		|	---		|	---		|	---		|